When's the best time to visit Brazil?

 How do I get local currency in Brazil?

-What's the time difference between Brazil and UK?
+What is the time difference between Brazil and UK?

-GMT -3 hours.
+The time difference between the UK and Brazil is GMT -3 hours.
 There is daylight saving from Oct- end Feb (approx) when clocks are put forward one hour.

 What are the festivals, cultural and sport events in Brazil?